adaOctopus/haskell-deepdive--/README.md

 *Notice that whatever is after Functor in the instance aka the `f` functorial structure, it does not get altered* <br/>
 Because functor is about changing the values of a structure, not the structure itself.
+Completing excercises for Functor instances was super useful to understand how functors work.
+Change the values within a structure.

+-> 17. Pending - Applicative <br/>